Analysis | Team Trump uses a hilarious mishmash of polls to boost the president

 This is a bit like bragging about your proficiency as a parent based on your kids giving you a “#1 Dad” mug.
 Father’s Day gifts are the real polls.

-Again, though, Trump’s overall poll was completely on the mark.
+Again, though, Trump’s overall commentary was completely on the mark.
 He will elevate any number that seems even remotely positive and disparage anything that is the opposite, regardless of the quality of the bad poll or the crumminess of the good one.

 His son-in-law and senior adviser Jared Kushner offered a variant of this argument in an interview on “Fox & Friends” on Monday.

 “I do believe that polling with phones to people is an obsolete method, especially in the era of cancel culture,” Kushner said.
-“You’ve got a lot of, you know, snake-oil salesmen who are — kind of been in the business a long time and they do this.
+“You’ve got a lot of, you know, snake-oil salesmen who are — kind of been in the business a long time, and they do this.
 They were all completely wrong last time, and they didn’t make any modifications going forward.”

 An impressive amount of nonsense packed into three sentences.

 His “era of cancel culture” line is a tacit reference to the idea that there are “shy Trump voters,” people who are unwilling to share their honest views of the race with pollsters.
 This assertion has been evaluated repeatedly since before the 2016 race without any finding of significant evidence for the idea.
 Kushner manages to make the idea goofier, by suggesting that these (vanishingly rare) individuals are worried about being “canceled”: that, in essence, they are afraid that telling a pollster they plan to vote for Trump will lead to that pollster telling the public about their specific preference and the public then culturally exiling the voter?
-Kushner’s not really saying this will happen, he’s just tying two buzzy Trumpworld concepts (“shy voters” and “cancel culture”) together.
+Kushner’s not really saying this will happen; he’s just tying two buzzy Trumpworld concepts (“shy voters” and “cancel culture”) together.

 Then there’s his claim that pollsters who have been in the business a long time are hustlers who got 2016 wrong.
-Maybe he actually believes that.
+Maybe he believes that.
 But, despite some misses in state polls in 2016 (not egregious ones by the standards of polling, mind you), polling in 2016 was quite good.
 The race was close enough, particularly in the Upper Midwest and Pennsylvania, that the errant polls ended up suggesting that a Hillary Clinton win was significantly more likely than a Trump one.
 But a Trump win was also a possibility in late polling and forecasts.
 What’s more, pollsters have in fact refined their methodologies to reduce the likelihood that they miss in the same way that they did four years ago.

 As of this writing, even if the polls are as wrong as they were in 2016 in each state, Biden will win the presidency with more than 300 electoral votes.